FBoucher/stream-projects/Streams/2020-06-10-Stream103-Adding-an-Azure-Key-Vault-into-project-TinyBlazorAdmin.md

-# 2020-06-03 - Stream103 Adding an Azure Key Vault into project TinyBlazorAdmin
+# 2020-06-10 - Stream103 Adding an Azure Key Vault into project TinyBlazorAdmin

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is adding an Azure Key Vault do keep the secret in the project Tiny Blazor Admin.
+This is a Blazor web assembly website that will call some Azure Function.
+While creating the required resources.  we also write some documentation.
+Then Trying to see if the app was working we try a few things without success.

 📺 - Twitch archive - stream no.103